 Another reason for talking fast is running out of time and trying to cram 20 minutes of a speech into 5 minutes.
 This is unprofessional and don’t do it.
 Skip to the end and conclude on a positive note.

-For both of these scenarios, practice is the best way to avoid this from happening.
+For both of these scenarios, practice is the best way to avoid this common presentation mistake.
 The more prepared you are the less nervous you will be.